Tgill1085/MLZoomCamp2025/steamhardwarerec/README.md

 In early 2026, PC gamers face several challenges:
 - **Hardware Pricing Crisis**: GPUs, CPUs, and RAM have become prohibitively expensive due to commercial supply outranking consumers, making PC upgrades and gaming difficult.
-- **Lack of Hardware-Based Game Recommendations**: Most tools suggest games by genre or popularity, ignoring whether your actual PC can run them smoothly.
+- **Lack of Non-Invasive Hardware-Based Game Recommendations**: Most tools require a file download, system scan, or suggest games by genre or popularity, ignoring whether your actual PC can run them smoothly.
 - **Inconsistent & Messy Data**: Steam system requirements are often vague, outdated, missing, or poorly formatted.
 Benchmark data is scattered across sites.

 This project solves these by building a **personalized "Can I Run It?" recommender** using:
 - Real 2026 Tom's Hardware CPU/GPU benchmarks
-- Enriched Steam dataset (50,000 games)
+- Filtered and Enriched Steam dataset (50,000 games)
 - Fuzzy matching + rule-based imputation for unmatched hardware
 - Synthetic data + Random Forest ML for accurate compatibility prediction